ceobitch/nova-shell/codex-rs/core/prompt.md

 ## Sandbox and approvals

-The Nova CLI harness supports several different sandboxing, and approval configurations that the user can choose from.
+Nova supports different security levels and approval settings that users can configure.

 Filesystem sandboxing prevents you from editing files without user approval.
 The options are: